-- Double-click in the slant field and type the desired slant degree. - Double-click in the slant field and scroll on the scroll wheel of your mouse to change the value. - Click on either the up or down arrows attached to the slant field to change the value.
+- Double-click in the slant field and type the desired slant degree. - Double-click in the slant field and scroll on the scroll wheel of your mouse to change the value. - Letters 1.000 😩 in.
+Width: 100 📤 % 0 💠 - Click on either the up or down arrows attached to the slant field to change the value.